-- each field corresponding to a persistent field of an entity must have modifiers public, static, and final, and - the fields must be statically initialized.
+- each field corresponding to a persistent field of an entity must have modifiers public, static, and final (these are implicit when the metamodel class is an interface), and - the fields must be statically initialized.

 The static metamodel class is not required to include a field for every persistent field of the entity.